Alexander De Croo

-Alexander De Croo (/nl/; born 3 November 1975) is a Belgian politician and businessman who served as Prime Minister of Belgium from 2020 to 2025.
+Alexander De Croo (/nl/; born 3 November 1975) is a Belgian politician and businessman who serves as Administrator of the United Nations Development Programme (UNDP).
+He was Prime Minister of Belgium from 2020 to 2025.
 Previously from 2012 to 2020, De Croo served as deputy prime minister in the governments of Elio Di Rupo, Charles Michel, and Sophie Wilmès.
 During his tenure as deputy prime minister he served as the Minister of Pensions from 2012 to 2014, as Minister of Development Cooperation from 2014 to 2020, and as Minister of Finance from 2018 to 2020.
 On 1 October 2020, over a year after the 2019 federal elections, the De Croo Government was formed to replace Wilmès' minority government, with De Croo as prime minister.

 De Croo was born in Vilvoorde and studied business engineering at the Vrije Universiteit Brussel before attaining an MBA at Northwestern University in the United States.
 He worked for Boston Consulting Group before starting his own company, Darts-ip, in 2006.
 De Croo became involved with the Belgian political party Open Vlaamse Liberalen en Democraten (Open VLD), of which he was chairman from 2009 to 2012.

 After the 2024 Belgian federal election, De Croo and his party suffered a major electoral defeat.
 De Croo announced his resignation on 9 June 2024.
 De Croo remained as caretaker prime minister until the new government was formed on 3 February 2025, being succeeded by Bart De Wever, leader of the N-VA.
+In May 2026, he was awarded the honorary title of Minister of State.